Stories from the SOC - Unveiling the stealthy tactics of Aukill malware

 Executive summary

-On April 21st, 2023, AT&T Managed Extended Detection and Response (Managed XDR) investigated an attempted ransomware attack on one of our clients, a home improvement business.
+On April 21st, 2023, LevelBlue Managed Extended Detection and Response (Managed XDR) investigated an attempted ransomware attack on one of our clients, a home improvement business.
 The investigation revealed the attacker used AuKill malware on the client's print server to disable the server's installed endpoint detection and response (EDR) solution by brute-forcing an administrator account and downgrading a driver to a vulnerable version.

 AuKill, first identified by Sophos X-Ops researchers in June 2021, is a sophisticated malware designed to target and neutralize some EDR solutions.
 Distributed as a dropper, AuKill drops a vulnerable driver named PROCEXP.SYS (from Process Explorer release version 16.32) into the system's C:\Windows\System32\drivers folder.
 This malware has been observed in the wild, utilized by ransomware groups to bypass endpoint security measures and effectively spread ransomware variants such as Medusa Locker and Lockbit on vulnerable systems.

 In this case, the EDR managed to isolate most of the malicious files before being disabled, preventing a full-scale ransomware incident.
-As a result, AT&T Managed XDR found no evidence of data exfiltration or encryption.
+As a result, LevelBlue Managed XDR found no evidence of data exfiltration or encryption.
 Despite this, the client opted to rebuild the print server as a precautionary measure.
 This study provides an in-depth analysis of the attack and offers recommendations to mitigate the risk of future attacks.

 Investigating the first phase of the attack